Handroanthus chrysotrichus: Golden Trumpet Tree

 Fruiting: shortly after flowering

-Figure 5.
-Fruit—Handroanthus chrysotrichus: Golden trumpet tree
+Fruit—Handroanthus chrysotrichus: Golden trumpet tree.

 Figure 5.
-Fruit—Handroanthus chrysotrichus: Golden trumpet tree
+Fruit—Handroanthus chrysotrichus: Golden trumpet tree.

 Trunk and Branches